 IP Camera Streaming without NVRs

-Some IP cameras require support of a central network video recorder (NVR) to handle the recording, video and alarm management.
-Ant Media destructive approach changes this definition because it is using a normal server hardware and support cost is relatively low compare to NVR.
+Some IP cameras require the support of a central network video recorder (NVR) to handle the recording, video, and alarm management.
+Ant Media’s destructive approach changes this definition because it is using normal server hardware and the support cost is relatively low compared to NVR.
 Also if NVR has a tech problem, it is a big thing but Ant Media Server Case is pretty practical by changing an OEM part.

 IP Camera Streaming with RTSP

-There is another very important Protocol at IP camera World which is RTSP.
-RTSP stands for Real Time Streaming Protocol, a network protocol for streaming the videos in real-time. … In such sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.
+There is a very important Protocol in the IP camera streaming world which is RTSP.
+RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming videos in real time.
+In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.

 The incompatibility between RTSP IP Camera and Web Browsers is a headache.
-We need to use some third-party plugins for web browsers or use some native applications to watch the IP Camera.
+We need to use some third-party plugins for web browsers, IP camera streaming servers, or use native applications to watch the IP Camera.
 It absolutely doesn’t feel comfortable.
-Luckily, Ant Media provides 2 ways to make RTSP IP Camera WebRTC (Web browser) compatible and directly you can have the stream from browser.
+Luckily, Ant Media provides 2 ways to make RTSP IP Camera WebRTC (Web browser) compatible, and directly you can have the stream from the browser.

 WebRTC is supported by Web Browsers (Safari, Edge, Chrome, Firefox, Opera) natively.
-If we change the RTSP stream to WebRTC then RTSP IP Camera can playable on Web Browser.
-So let me give more details how it happening.
+If we change the RTSP stream to WebRTC then RTSP IP Camera can be playable on the Web Browser.
+So let me give more details about how it happening.

 Watch IP Cameras in WebRTC